cs-luiz-silva/SnapshotFailLocator/README.md

 = Page 1 of 3
 Input page (0 or empty to close):
-Specify an entry number to open its containing folder
+Specify an entry number to open its containing folder Type help to see reference for available commands.
 > _
 ```